bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

   </p>
 </div>

-To top it off, you can use both static and dynamic definition of headers which means you have the ability to render your tables entirely from input data definitions, giving you a great deal of programatic control over the final appearance.
+Using dynamic bindings for table headers, you can render your tables entirely from input data definitions, giving you much programmatic control over the final appearance.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/011-tables-more.png">
   <p class="caption">
-    Tables are there.
-What else you need?
+    The tables component is there.
+What else do you need?
   </p>
 </div>

 ## Our Focus for 1.7

-As you've probably noticed, form-js has grown a lot in the last year or two.
-We've made a lot of experimental calls, and built a lot of new things from scratch.
-But we haven't had dedicated time to step off the gas yet, which has caused some performance slowdowns and some of the usual problems in growing projects.
+Form-js has grown a lot in the last year or two.
+We've made a lot of experimental calls and built a lot of new things from scratch.
+Adding many features quickly, we introduced some performance slowdowns, among other things.
+It's time to take a step off the gas and clean things up.

-So, we're not going to focus on any major features for 1.7, but instead to polish, fix any issues we're aware of, get rid of architectural pains in the code base and work on form rendering performance.
+With the upcoming 1.7 version, we plan to focus on polishing existing features, fixing any issues we're aware of, eliminating architectural pains in the code base, and working on form rendering performance.

 # Wrapping Up